xyjigsaw/easy_label/README.md

 > Front-end and Back-end are both independent.

 ## Functions or Features
-- Parse PDF paper into texts
+- Parse PDF paper into texts(multithreading)
 - Add new entity class
 - Mark entities in texts
 - Support multi-user collaboration